EECS150/fpga_labs_sp24/lab4/README.md

 In the equaltion above, ${2^N}$ is th total number of frequencies we could represent using N bits.
 In this lab we will use `N=24`.
 Recall that in lab 3, our DAC has a frequency of `122kHz`, which means the frequency resolution is `0.007Hz`.
 We can have very precise frequency control using an NCO.

 However, a $2^{24}$ entry LUT is huge and wouldn't fit on the FPGA.
 So, we will keep the phase accumulator `N` (24-bits) wide, and only use the MSB `M` bits to index the sine wave LUT.
 This means the LUT only contains $2^M$ entries, where `M` can be chosen based on the tolerable phase error. **We will use `M = 8` in this lab.**

+*To learn more about phase error and spurs that occur due to truncation refer to [this article from all about circuits](https://www.allaboutcircuits.com/technical-articles/basics-of-phase-truncation-in-direct-digital-synthesizers), [this analog devices note](https://www.analog.com/media/en/training-seminars/tutorials/MT-085.pdf), and [this MIT paper on phase truncation effects](https://dspace.mit.edu/bitstream/handle/1721.1/15115/14051849-MIT.pdf).*

 ### Implementation
 We’ve generated a file that contains the contents of the LUT for you in `src/sine.bin`.
 You can run the following command to re-generate it: